Macro Economy Dashboard

 Key Signals

-- The credit-deposit ratio continues to rise, indicating banks are lending a larger share of available funds.
+- Tighter Liquidity: The Credit-Deposit (CD) ratio climbed to 83%, indicating banks are lending out a larger portion of their available deposits.

 Shows how active the economy is by tracking production usage, goods movement, power consumption and vehicle sales.